-After graduating from Chicago-Kent, Katz worked for three years as a staff attorney with the Legal Assistance Foundation of Chicago (LAF).
+After graduating from Chicago-Kent, Katz worked for three years as a staff attorney with the Legal Assistance Foundation of Chicago (LAF), now Legal Aid Chicago.
 While at LAF, Katz represented clients in administrative hearings and in state and federal court.
-Her worked focused on housing law, public benefits, family law, social security and unemployment compensation law.
+Her worked focused on housing law, public benefits, family law, social security, and unemployment compensation law.

 After a stint as an ethics lawyer for the American Bar Association’s Center for Professional Responsibility, Katz returned to LAF as Foundations Director of its social security advocacy project.
 In this role, she provided public benefits advocacy for clients with HIV/AIDS and mental health issues.